 Instructive Chess YouTube Playlists

-It’s true that the games — and inner thoughts — of very strong chess players are more accessible today than ever before.
-You can find top GMs, including Magnus Carlsen, streaming themselves playing marathon blitz and bullet sessions online.
-But the most instructive — and, to me, the most entertaining — are those who take the time to explain their thought process as they are playing at longer time controls.
+Since then, many more chess players have started posting content to YouTube.
+The games — and inner thoughts — of very strong chess players are more accessible today than ever before.
+You can find top GMs, including Magnus Carlsen, Hikaru Nakamura, and Daniel Naroditsky, streaming themselves playing marathon blitz and bullet sessions online.
+But the most instructive — and, to me, the most entertaining — are those who take the time to explain their thought process as they are playing at longer time controls (and without constant chat and donation notifications).

 Here are some playlists from my favorite instructive chess youtubers: